LanNgai/WDSS-Project-2025/README.md

 # WDSS-Project-2025
 This is our project for web dev server side module which is a part of our  2nd year in TU863 Digital Forensics and Cybersecurity.

-Unit testing is in the Tests directory.
+- Unit testing is in the "WDSS-Project-2025\Tests\unitTesting.php" directory.
+- SQL dump of database is in the init.sql file.
+In the "WDSS-Project-2025\data\init.sql" directory.

 # Previous Versions
 - v5.0: https://github.com/LanNgai/Cat-sDelight_version5.0